Safe Chance Constrained Reinforcement Learning for Batch Process Control: Methodology

 Thus far, the methodology has formalised the construction of GPs, and defined them as multiple-input, single-output models.
-In the following section, the methodology details the construction of state space models with GPs to approximate Eq. \ref{eq:nonlinDynA}.
-This has been presented previously by other related works \cite{bradford2020stochastic, umlauft2018scenario, deisenroth2011pilco} and we direct the interested reader for more information.
+Hence a single GP provides a functional mapping descriptive of the future discrete time evolution of a single state, given observation of the full system state and control inputs at the current time index.
+It is of interest to this work to construct a multiple-input, multiple-output state space model.
+This is discussed subsequently in Section \ref{sec:GPSS} and has been presented previously by other related works \cite{bradford2020stochastic, umlauft2018scenario, deisenroth2011pilco}.
+We direct the interested reader for more information.